cakephp/docs/en/intro/cakephp-folder-structure.rst

   be installed by composer.
 Editing these files is not advised, as composer will overwrite your changes next time you update.
 - The *webroot* directory is the public document root of your application.
-It contains all the files you want to be publically reachable.
+It contains all the files you want to be publicly reachable.

   Make sure that the *tmp* and *logs* folders exist and are writable, otherwise the performance of your application will be severely